lostapathy/db_subsetter/README.md

 TODO: These instructions are a work in progress.
 More to come!

+## Applications

+The obvious application of db_subsetter is to provide a subset for development.
+There are many other non-obvious uses.

+* Capture state when an exception occurs to ease in reproducing the problem
+* Creating reproducible scenarios for complex integration tests
+* Exporting the underlying data used to generate a report, for compliance and audit purposes
+* Archival before deletion of data
+* Providing customers with their own data
+* Migration between RDBMS systems

+Come up with something else?
+Please file an issue or submit a PR, we'd love to hear about it!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.